|

 Ancient and venerated copies have been displayed at the Kazan Cathedral of Moscow, at Yaroslavl, and at St. Petersburg.
 Copies of the image are also venerated in the Catholic Church.

+This icon has been painted in the village of Kholui on the wooden base.
 According to the tradition of Russian icon painting, the work is painted in egg tempera paints and detailed with brilliant gold paint.
 The leaves of gold is also used to create a frame around the depicted icon.

 Very often Palekh, Mstera and Kholui artists paint icons, and this decision isn't influenced by a fashion or a public demand.
 It is a century-old tradition.
 The schools of Palekh, Kholui, and Mstera appeared under the influence of icon painting.